HMS Ramillies (07): Design and description

-The Revenge-class super-dreadnought battleships were designed as slightly smaller, slower, and more heavily protected versions of the preceding Queen Elizabeth-class battleships.
+The Revenge-class battleships were designed as slightly smaller, slower, and more heavily protected versions of the preceding Queen Elizabeth-class battleships.
 As an economy measure they were intended to revert to the previous practice of using both fuel oil and coal, but First Sea Lord Jackie Fisher rescinded the decision to use coal in October 1914.
 Still under construction, the ships were redesigned to employ oil-fired boilers that increased the power of the engines by 9000 shp over the original specification.

 Ramillies had a length overall of 620 ft 7 in, a beam of 101 ft 5.5 in and a deep draught of 33 ft 7 in.
 She had a designed displacement of 27790 LT and displaced 31130 LT at deep load.
 She was powered by two pairs of Parsons steam turbines, each driving two shafts, using steam provided by eighteen Babcock & Wilcox boilers.
-The turbines were rated at 40000 shp and intended to give the ship a maximum speed of 23 kn.
+The combined turbines were rated at 40000 shp and intended to give the ship a maximum speed of 23 kn.
 During her sea trials on 1 October 1917, the ship reached a top speed of only 21.5 kn from 42414 shp.
 She had a range of 7000 nmi at a cruising speed of 10 kn.
 Her crew numbered 909 officers and ratings in 1916.
 Her metacentric height was 3.4 ft at deep load.

 The Revenge class was equipped with eight breech-loading (BL) 15 in Mk I guns in four twin gun turrets, in two superfiring pairs fore and aft of the superstructure, designated 'A', 'B', 'X', and 'Y' from front to rear.
 Twelve of the fourteen BL 6 in Mk XII guns were mounted singly in casemates along the broadside of the vessel amidships; the remaining pair were mounted on the shelter deck and were protected by gun shields.
 The ship also mounted four 3-pounder (47 mm) saluting guns.
 Her anti-aircraft (AA) armament consisted of two quick-firing (QF) 3 in 20 cwt Mk I guns.
 She was fitted with four submerged 21-inch (533 mm) torpedo tubes, two on each broadside.